akshaysubr/TEGAN/README.md

 Comparison of the high-resolution (top) and low resolution (bottom) data:
 ![Data](figures/HIT_064_compare.png "Data")

-Comparison of the power spectral density of the high-resolution and low-resolution data:
+Comparison of the power spectral density of the high-resolution (blue) and low-resolution (orange) data:
 ![Spectra](figures/HIT_064_spectra.svg "Spectra")

 ### Methodology